Myanmar warns UN scolding could harm talks with Bangladesh on Rohingya crisis

 "Furthermore, the (Security Council) Presidential Statement could potentially and seriously harm the bilateral negotiations between the two countries which have been proceeding smoothly and expeditiously," Suu Kyi's office said in a statement.

+In contrast, Bangladesh issued a statement saying Foreign Minister Abul Hassan Mahmood Ali "appreciated the recent statement of the U.N.
+Security Council" during a meeting with a new resident coordinator of the United Nations in Bangladesh.

-Negotiations with Bangladesh were ongoing, it said, and the Bangladesh Foreign Minister Abul Hassan Mahmood Ali had been invited to Myanmar on Nov.
+The Myanmar statement said Ali had been invited to Myanmar on Nov.
 16 and Nov.
-17.

-Bangladeshi officials said, however, that the earliest talks were likely to take place was during the minister's visit for a regional meeting in the Myanmar capital of Naypyidaw on Nov.
+17, but Bangladeshi officials told Reuters that the earliest the talks were likely to take place was during the minister's visit for a regional meeting in the Myanmar capital of Naypyidaw on Nov.
 20 and Nov.
 21.

+The two sides have to agree a process for repatriation of Rohingya, with Bangladesh reluctant to fall back on the drill used for the return of Rohingya refugees to Myanmar in the 1990s, as it wants a more lasting solution.

-A senior Bangladesh foreign ministry official said the United Nations should be involved in the process to resolve the recurring problem of fleeing Rohingya.
+A senior Bangladesh foreign ministry official said the United Nations should be involved in the process this time.

 "For years, we tried to resolve this issue bilaterally with Myanmar, but it was in vain," the official told Reuters.
 "This problem is not going to be resolved anytime soon.
 The UN’s involvement in the process is a must."